 That is why it is critical to:

-Hot tip for social media marketing: Give the cover image some extra love and attention.
-That is the very first thing visitors see when they come to your Page, so make it appealing!
+Tip for marketing through social media: Give the cover image some extra love and attention.
+That is the first thing visitors see when they come to your page, so make it appealing.

-It’s somewhat less scientific to get those likes, views, and Follows coming in: you have to generate highly shareable posts to get that.
+It’s somewhat less scientific to get those likes, views, and followers coming in: you have to generate highly shareable posts.
 Followers will share posts that are both useful and amusing with their peers.

 Get chatty since responsiveness is a highly valued characteristic of brands’ social media marketing approach.
 Respond to all messages and comments, provide answers to inquiries, and keep content current.